firebase/firebase-admin-python/CONTRIBUTING.md

 ### Initial Setup

+You need Python 2.7 or Python 3.4+ to build and test the code in this repo.

 We recommend using [pip](https://pypi.python.org/pypi/pip) for installing the necessary tools and project dependencies.
 Most recent versions of Python ship with pip.
 If your development environment does not already have pip, use the software package manager of your platform (e.g. apt-get, brew)